18339167199/learngit/readme.txt

 hello world/nnext line
-Creating a new branch is quick and simple. change content on branch dev
+Creating a new branch is quick and simple. change content on branch devls